intel/neural-compressor/docs/tuning_strategies.md

 ## Introduction

-Intel® Low Precision Optimization Tool aims to help users quickly deploy the low-precision inference solution on popular Deep Learning frameworks such as TensorFlow, PyTorch, and MxNet.
+Intel® Neural Compressor aims to help users quickly deploy the low-precision inference solution on popular Deep Learning frameworks such as TensorFlow, PyTorch, and MxNet.
 Using built-in strategies, it automatically optimizes low-precision recipes for deep learning models to